MarmosetMusic/marmo-code-challenge/README.md

 * With the models and business logic set up, update the controllers and views as necessary to add and remove Artists and their songs
 * Add page for viewing Artists, their songs and featured song, song count and top genres
 * Follow rspec guide http://betterspecs.org/ to test all relevant methods
-* extra credit: Feel free to change the styling/css of the website to improve the UX/UI
+* extra credit: Improve the UX/UI of the website by changing the styling/css of the website and adding JavaScript better form interactions

 ## Notes: